danielbodnar/awesome-stars/README.md

 - [cnpryer/huak](https://github.com/cnpryer/huak) - [wip] A Python package manager written in Rust and inspired by Cargo.
 - [spack/spack](https://github.com/spack/spack) - A flexible package manager that supports multiple versions, configurations, platforms, and compilers.
 - [mamba-org/mamba](https://github.com/mamba-org/mamba) - The Fast Cross-Platform Package Manager
-- [mitsuhiko/rye](https://github.com/mitsuhiko/rye) - An Experimental Package Management Solution for Python
+- [mitsuhiko/rye](https://github.com/mitsuhiko/rye) - a Hassle-Free Python Experience
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
 - [huggingface/neuralcoref](https://github.com/huggingface/neuralcoref) - ✨Fast Coreference Resolution in spaCy with Neural Networks
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.